Bam, Iran: Post-2003 development

-Immediately following the 2003 earthquake, the Iranian government began to plan a new city based on population control theories in order to eliminate problems that existed with the old city.
+Immediately following the earthquake, the Iranian government began to plan a new city based on population control theories in order to eliminate problems that existed with the old city.
 The development of the plan took at least six months and resulted in significant complaints against the central government and local government by the Bam earthquake survivors.
-Nevertheless, government in Tehran continued its plans and currently the city is being rebuilt.
-The citadel is also being rebuilt with specialist care from the Ministry of Culture and from Japanese universities.
-The earthquake was an extreme tragedy and stunted the growth of Bam as a city, especially as about half of the city's residents were killed and most of the remainder hurt.
+Nevertheless, the government carried on its plans and currently the city is being rebuilt.
+The historic citadel is also being rebuilt with specialist care from the Ministry of Culture and from Japanese universities.
+The earthquake stalled the growth of Bam as a city, especially as about half of its residents were killed and most of the remainder hurt.
 Costs of the earthquake mounted to between $700 million and $1 billion U.S. dollars.